 In emergencies, medics quickly need to capture many important parameters in order to act properly.
-Since a patient’s medical history is usually impossible to evaluate in such cases, the present symptoms, the environment (or the place where the patient was found) and the information given by third parties are particularly important.
-However, beware!
-In exam questions, clichés sometimes can be true (e.g. public toilet and overdose of opioids), but often there are false trails.
+Since a patient’s medical history is usually impossible to evaluate in such cases, the present symptoms, the environment (or the place where the patient was found), and the information given by third parties are particularly important.

-A patient with an overdose of opioids typically has pinpoint pupils (in exam questions often called ‘Steckis’), bradycardia, hypothermia, respiratory depression, and the reflexes are hardly or not triggered.
+A patient with an overdose of opioids typically has pinpoint pupils, bradycardia, hypothermia, and respiratory depression, and the reflexes are hardly or not triggered.
 During the course of the examination, the physician may notice rhabdomyolysis, recognizable by the pronounced rigid movements.

-The method of choice here is the opioid receptor antagonist naloxone (half-life period < 30 min!) or the orally administrable naltrexone.
-The slow titration is necessary in order to avoid abrupt opioid withdrawal symptoms.
-Constant monitoring of the patient primarily includes observation of the airways; in severe respiratory depression, intubation with mechanical ventilation is necessary.
+The method of choice for treating opioid overdose is the opioid receptor antagonist naloxone (half-life < 30 min) or the orally administrable naltrexone.
+Slow titration is necessary in order to avoid abrupt opioid withdrawal symptoms.
+Constant monitoring of the patient primarily includes observation of the airways.
+In severe respiratory depression, intubation with mechanical ventilation is necessary.
 Diazepam can be administered for the interruption of seizures.

 Intoxication with Benzodiazepines

-The classic triad of symptoms consists of altered consciousness, obtained vital signs and no neurological deficits.
+The classic triad of symptoms consists of altered consciousness, obtained vital signs, and the absence of neurological deficits.
 In patients with organic brain damage, auto-aggressive behavior with hallucination characteristics may occur.
 Benzodiazepines can be detected in urine (qualitative) and serum (quantitative).

-In most cases, the administration of laxatives and activated carbon is sufficient; also, induced vomiting can be therapeutically effective.
-If these strategies don’t show adequate results, the antidote flumazenil is the drug of choice.
+In most cases, the administration of laxatives and activated carbon is sufficient.
+Moreover, induced vomiting can be therapeutically effective.
+If these strategies do not show adequate results, the antidote flumazenil is the drug of choice.

 Intoxication with Paracetamol

-As one of the main representatives of the non-opioid analgesics, Paracetamol is almost an inflationary used as a non-prescription analgesic.
-In case of overdose, there is hepatotoxic (liver cell necrosis) and nephrotic damage.
+As one of the main representatives of the non-opioid analgesics, paracetamol is commonly used as a non-prescription analgesic.
+Paracetamol overdose could lead to hepatotoxic (liver cell necrosis) and nephrotic damage.
 Paracetamol is hepatotoxic from 4 g/day and lethal from 12 g/day.